AlexandriaChemistry/Data/Electrostatics-ESP-ACT/README.md

    point charge with two Gaussian charges or a point charge with a 1S and a 2S Slater charge.
 - `AnalyticalFitting/SAPT_Alkali_Halides/` - SAPT0/aug-cc-pVTZ calculations.
 - `AntechamberGaussian/` - BCC and RESP calculations from Gaussian and Antechamber for ions, water, and side-chains.
-- `Charge_Models/` - Reproduction of Table 1, Comparison of electrostatic energies from Alexandria and other popular charge models, e.g. ESP.
-Note that according to the definition of SAPT, we need the sum of electrostatic and induction energies from SAPT to obtain the correct electrostatic energy.
+- `Charge_Models/` - Reproduction of Tables and figures, comparison of electrostatic energies from Alexandria and other popular charge models, e.g. ESP.
 Reproduction of partial charges- Tables S9-S14.
-- `SAPTDatabase/` - SAPT2+(CCD)-δMP2 database for training and tet.
 - `Scripts4Figs/` - Reproduction of the figure 2B,S2 presented in the article.
 - `AlexandriaFF/` - Trained force field files on SAPT2+(CCD)-δMP2 using Alexandria.esp-paper-gaussian.xml FF contains charges for Mulliken, Hirshfeld, CM5, and ESP.
 - `ForceFields/` - Available force field files such as TIP3P, TIP4P, TIP4P-2005.xml, TIP4PEW-JC.xml, Walz2018a.xml, GAFF, and SWM4-NDP.xml.
 - `Selection/` - Train and Test sets and a script to generate random test and train compounds.
 - `Scripts4Tabs/` - Reproduction of tables presented in the article.
-- `Parameters` -  Parameters for the PC, GC, GC+PGV, and PC+GVS  models trained on the electrostatic energy or the sum of electrostatic and induction energies from SAPT2+(CCD)-δMP2.
+- `Parameters` -  Parameters for the PC, GC, PC+GV, and PC+GS  models trained on the electrostatic energy or the sum of electrostatic and induction energies from SAPT2+(CCD)-dMP2.
 For details please see the ACT manual.
 - `ESP-RMSD-Histogram/` - ESP at the HF/6-31G** level of theory for 5100 compounds, Fig S1.

 ## Requirements